 - Crush the tomatoes by hand as you add them to the Dutch oven and mix well.
 Don't add any accumulated liquid from the tomatoes.
 Saute for about 5 minutes.

-- Squeeze out any moisture that has accumulated with the eggplant.
-Add the eggplant cubes to the Dutch oven a little at a time but don't add any of the water that has gathered in the bottom of the bowl.
+- Increase the heat to high.
+Squeeze out any remaining moisture in the eggplant, and add them to the Dutch oven a little at a time.
+Do not add any of the water that has gathered in the bottom of the bowl.
 Mix the eggplant cubes and sauteed onions together very well.

 - Lower the heat to medium and simmer until the eggplant is starting to soften and the accumulating liquid is cooking off, which will take about 15 minutes.